 Small streams make large rivers

-Do you have existing services that need to collaborate but currently do not, or are you considering breaking down a monolithic system?
-Perhaps you are starting a new project and aim to set it up correctly from the outset.
-Regardless of your situation, several essential questions need answers:
+Do you have existing services that should collaborate but currently don’t?
+Or are you considering breaking down a monolithic system?
+Perhaps you’re starting a new project and want to set it up correctly from the outset.
+Whatever your situation, several key questions need answering:

-• How should the functionality be divided among these services?
+• How should functionality be divided among these services?

 • What strategies can be employed to minimize and manage the impact of changes on client synchronization with evolving services?

-• How can development efforts and time be minimized to launch functionality sooner?
+• How can development efforts and time be reduced to launch functionality sooner?

-• What methods can be implemented to rectify errors in decision-making effectively?
+• What methods can be implemented to address errors in decision-making effectively?

-In this “discussion”, we will focus on addressing the practical aspects related to the decisions made to tackle these questions.
+In this “discussion”, we will focus on the practical aspects of the decisions made to address these questions.

-Your services will provide APIs that various clients will utilize.
-Nowadays, it's common for each service to be accessed by multiple client types, such as web applications, mobile apps on different platforms, and other backend services, including automated processes.
-Moreover, you may expose these services, along with their APIs, to your customers, enabling better automation and integration with their systems.
-Each of these client categories might need tailored versions to suit their specific needs.
-Managing all these diverse clients, many of which are beyond direct control, can be challenging.
-Given this context, let's proceed to address our questions.
+Your services will provide APIs that various clients will use.
+Today, it’s common for each service to be accessed by multiple client types, such as web applications, mobile apps across different platforms, and other backend services, including automated processes.
+You may also expose these services and their APIs to your customers, enabling better automation and integration with their systems.
+Each client category might need a tailored version to suit its specific needs.
+Managing these diverse clients, many of which are beyond your direct control, can be challenging.
+With that in mind, let’s dive into addressing our key questions.

 Who should see what?

-Let's initiate our thought process by considering the approach where each service directly exposes its API to clients.
-We’ll skip basic API gateways or fundamental network infrastructure, such as load balancers.
-Say we begin with RESTful/HATEOAS APIs.
-These can easily manage the distribution of load to dedicated services if they employ full link URLs in responses, referring to content in other services.
-However, challenges may arise.
+Let’s begin by considering the approach where each service directly exposes its API to clients.
+For now, we’ll skip over basic API gateways or fundamental network infrastructure, like load balancers.
+Imagine we start with RESTful/HATEOAS APIs.
+These can easily manage load distribution to dedicated services by using full link URLs in responses, referring to content in other services.
+However, this approach brings its own set of challenges.

 • Should authentication and authorization be standardized?